Altinn/altinn-studio-docs/content/authentication/guides/systemauthentication-for-systemproviders/_index.md

 To test systembruker in TT02, the following steps are required:

-1. **System Provider Registration in Maskinporten**:
-   - Create a system provider in Maskinporten.
-This can be done via [servicedesk@digdir.no](mailto:servicedesk@digdir.no).
+- Add the system provider in Maskinporten. (orgnumber/name) This can be done via [servicedesk@digdir.no](mailto:servicedesk@digdir.no).

-2. **System Provider Registration in Altinn**:
-   - Create a system provider in Altinn.
-This can be done via [servicedesk@altinn.no](mailto:servicedesk@altinn.no).
+- Add the system provider in Altinn test environment.  (orgnumber/name) This can be done via [servicedesk@altinn.no](mailto:servicedesk@altinn.no).

-3. **System Integration Setup in Maskinporten Test Environment**:
 - Create a system integration in the Maskinporten test environment.

-4. **Creating Systembrukers**:
 - For systembruker creation, you can use test users/organizations from Tenor.